 - Flash Drive isn’t able to boot: It’s conceivable that the software you use to make your drive bootable isn’t working with the adaptation of BIOS that your PC has.
 You can try to use some different boot transfer software like Rufus, Yumi, or WinToFlash and it will work for you.

 Nowadays USB drivers are actually quite famous for the booting purpose, even Microsoft is supplying the pre-installed live Windows 10 OS into the USB which you can boot on any computer… Read More

 Also, there is a possibility that your computer is assuming your flash drive as a hard drive and not booting it because the first boot option is set to the ‘Removable Storage’ and the 2nd one is for HDD/SSD.
 In that case, you need to put the hard drive on the first boot option and change the hard drive sequence in the ‘Hard Drive Priorities’.

-- If HDD/SSD/Optical Drive Not Found in BIOS: Checking the SATA/IDE Cable connection is the first thing you can do.
-Usually, laptops don’t use any SATA or IDE Cable, using a different drive can help to find the fault easily.
+- If HDD/SSD/Optical Drive Not Found in BIOS: Checking the SATA Ports are Enabled in the ‘BIOS’s Advance Options’ is the first thing you need to do.
+Otherwise, checking the SATA/IDE cable connection can help.
+You can try to unplug and plug the SATA cable back, but using a new one can make sure things are better.
+Usually, laptops don’t use any SATA or IDE Cable, using a different storage drive can help to find the fault easily.